 Each biodegradable formula is free of phthalates, parabens, BPA, gluten, synthetics, fragrances, and GMOs.

-In fact, it has only four ingredients: uncoated zinc oxide, organic sunflower oil, organic Beeswax, and sunflower vitamin E.
+In fact, it has only four natural ingredients: uncoated zinc oxide, organic sunflower oil, organic Beeswax, and sunflower vitamin E.

 They’re also Oregon Tilth certified to the NSF/ANSI 305 standard as containing organic ingredients and Protect Land + Sea certified.